UoA-CARES/LipNet/README.md

 Make sure to run ```conda activate lips``` before running any of the scripts in this repo.

 ### Installing Dependencies

+#### TensorFlow
 The current implementation is in TensorFlow (since the original paper also used Tensorflow).
 There are plans to shift it to PyTorch in the future.

 Install Tensorflow using their official [step-by-step instructions](https://www.tensorflow.org/install/pip#:~:text=Step%2Dby%2Dstep-,instructions,-Linux).

+#### Dependencies
 Install other dependencies using:
 ```
 pip install -r requirements.txt